 It is common for septic tanks in the San Antonio area to have issues.
-It is probably not a question of if you are going to have a septic tank problem.
+It is probably not a question of if you are going to have a problem.
 More likely, it is a question of when it will happen.
 Caliente Plumbing, Heating, & Air is making a name for itself for plumbing in the San Antonio area and this includes any and all septic tank issues.
 Do not hesitate to give us a call at any time, day or night.
 If you have an emergency, we are just a call away.

 How A Septic Tank Works

 Where does the waste go after you flush?
-It is sent through your plumbing system and into the septic tank.
+It is sent through your plumbing system and into the tank.
 After the waste gets to the septic tank, it is broken down and separated into different stages.
 The waste is digested by bacteria.
 Then the harmless liquid will flow into a distribution box.
 Then it goes into more pipes and eventually into a drainage field.
 These fields are filled with sand or gravel.
 Once there, the liquid will either evaporate or sink into the ground.
 It can be a delicate system and can throw your life into chaos if something goes wrong.